mjstraughan/CubingHistory/docs/BlindfoldSolving/BlindfoldSolvingOrigins.md

 ### Jessica Fridrich

 The first known online description of the idea of preserving the location of other pieces as a technique for blindfold solving comes from Jessica Fridrich.
 On March 11 1998, Fridrich responded to a question in the Cube Lovers mailing group about whether blindfold solving is possible.
-Fridrich suggested that it may be possible to first orient all pieces, preserving their permutation, then permuting all pieces, preserving their orientation [19].
+Fridrich suggested that it may be possible to first orient all pieces, preserving their permutation, then permute all pieces, preserving their orientation [19].

 ![](img/BlindfoldSolvingOrigins/Fridrich.png)